pearlswan/Online-Customer-Portal-and-Enterprise-Resource-Planning-System/README.md

 ## Project Description: ##
 The client is a manufacture of injectable pharmaceutical packaging and delivery systems.
 It also provides analytical services for analyze performance of packaging/delivery systems.
 As the company expands its business globally, it needs to upgrade its existing web application into microservices.

 This project built a customer portal that allows customers to place orders, submit requests for analytical services.
-The Enterprise Resource Planning System also allows the company to easily manage its orders, customers, logistics and warehouse.
+It also allows the company to easily manage its orders, customers, logistics and warehouse.
+This project serves as an Enterprise Resource Planning(ERP) System for the client company.

 ## Existing System: ##

 The existing system is built in monolithic architecture, which is difficult to scale, and prone to single point failure.
+Our team took out the business logic, and redesigned database, User Interface, and backend web services.
+Migrating the existing system to microservices not only improves the performance of the system, but also allow us to add new features that the client company demands.

 ## Software Selection: ##
 *Backend:*